Oldcotes

 Oldcotes is a village in Nottinghamshire, England.
 It is in the civil parish of Styrrup with Oldcotes (where the population is shown).
 The village is centred on the crossroads of the A60 and A634 roads, five miles south east of Maltby.

 The history of the village is long and varied.
 The earliest proof of occupation was the Roman Villa located under the church.

 The main focus of the village centres on the Village Hall on Maltby Road, with a history society, bingo, bowls and dancing clubs.
 There is one public house in the village called the King William.

 Hermeston Hall is located just to the south of the village.

+Population

+The parish Styrrup with Oldcotes had a population of 708 in 2024.

 Buildings

 Oldcotes Dyke runs along the southern edge of the village, and has supplied the power to drive two water mills, both of which produced flour.
 Goldthorpe Mill is situated to the west of the A60 Worksop to Tickhill road.
-It is an early 18th century building, with later additions, and has been converted into a house.
+It is an early 18th-century building, with later additions, and has been converted into a house.
 It still contains a steel water wheel dating from the late 19th century, and parts of the wooden machinery.
 Oldcotes Mill is to the east of the village.
 This dates from the late 18th and early 19th centuries.
 The wheel drove 3 sets of stones, and much of the machinery is still in situ.
 It is inscribed "John Thornton Millwright Engineer & C Worksop".